 If you decide to give in to your chocolate craving, try munching on a square or two of CBD dark chocolate!
 You’re not only helping your body replenish it’s much-needed magnesium supply, you’re helping reduce inflammation and menstrual pain.

-Munch on a few chocolates throughout the month, in preparation for your period- and during- to fully utilize the healing benefits of this delicious CBD treat.
+Munch on a few chocolates throughout the month, in preparation for your period- and during- to fully utilize this delicious CBD treat.

 Menstrual Cycle Complications